NCI Drug Dictionary

 - adenoviral brachyury vaccine ETBX-051

 A therapeutic cancer vaccine composed of a replication-defective, serotype 5 adenovirus (Ad5) with the viral genes early 1 (E1), early 2b (E2b), and early 3 (E3) deleted, and the human transcription factor brachyury encoded, with potential immunostimulating and antineoplastic activities.
 Upon subcutaneous administration, the adenoviral brachyury vaccine ETBX-051 expresses the brachyury protein.
 The expressed brachyury may induce a cytotoxic T-lymphocyte (CTL)-mediated immune response against tumor cells expressing brachyury, thereby resulting in both immune-mediated inhibition of tumor cell proliferation and tumor cell death.
 Deletion of the E1, E2b and E3 genes from Ad5 prevents anti-adenovirus immune responses.
 Brachyury, a tumor-associated antigen (TAA) and member of the T-box family of transcription factors, is overexpressed in a variety of tumor types.
 It plays an important role in cancer progression and metastasis.
+Check for active clinical trials using this agent.
+(NCI Thesaurus)

 Code name: ETBX 051